astral-sh/ruff/crates/ruff_python_formatter/README.md

 but with an excessive focus on performance and direct integration with Ruff.

-Specifically, the formatter is intended to emit near-identical output when run over Black-formatted code, achieving Jaccard similarity scores of over 0.999 on extensive Black-formatted projects like Django and Zulip.
-When migrating an existing project from Black to Ruff, you should expect to see a few differences on the margins, but the vast majority of your code should be formatted identically.
+Specifically, the formatter is intended to emit near-identical output when run over Black-formatted code.
+When run over extensive Black-formatted projects like Django and Zulip, > 99.9% of lines are formatted identically.
+When migrating an existing project from Black to Ruff, you should expect to see a few differences on the margins, but the vast majority of your code should be unchanged.

 If you identify deviations in your project, spot-check them against the [intentional deviations](#intentional-deviations) enumerated below, as well as the [unintentional deviations](https://github.com/astral-sh/ruff/issues?q=is%3Aopen+is%3Aissue+label%3Aformatter) filed in the issue tracker.
-If you've identified a new deviation, feel free to [file an issue](https://github.com/astral-sh/ruff/issues/new).
+If you've identified a new deviation, please [file an issue](https://github.com/astral-sh/ruff/issues/new).

 When run over _non_-Black-formatted code, the formatter makes some different decisions than Black, and so more deviations should be expected, especially around the treatment of end-of-line comments.